rfqgal/rg-comps/README.md

 ## RG Comps
+This shop provide your computer needs

-Computer hardware online shop, made by Laravel and Bootstrap.
+- made with blood, sweat, and, tears by Laravel and Bootstrap.

 To run the Bootstrap, command:
 `npm install && npm run watch`